Path to Exile card art

 At a glance

-• T7 median first-cast turn, firmly in the midgame
+• T7 median first-cast turn, typical for a reactive removal spell

 First-cast turn